earth-env-data-science/earth-env-data-science-book/content/lectures/environment/python_environments.md

     $ pip install -e .

 This will automatically call **setup.py** for you.
-The "**-e**" flag will install the package in "editable" mode, which means that any chane you make to the source code will automatically be recognized when you load the package in Python; this is *especially* useful when you're developing code.
+The "**-e**" flag will install the package in "editable" mode, which means that any change you make to the source code will automatically be recognized when you load the package in Python; this is *especially* useful when you're developing code.